 At this time we have two options of donating amounts available for you towards this program:

 Youth Leadership Award – an award, for volunteers associated with iCFDR, BYNF or our network organizations who are continuously striving for a better society.
-Once candidates volunteered role at iCFDR is confirmed and are part of the BYNF Youth Leadership Program, we firmly believe in rewarding these volunteers and members alike for their dedicated services to the organization.
+Once candidates volunteered role at iCFDR is confirmed and are part of the Social Work Leadership Program, we firmly believe in rewarding these volunteers and members alike for their dedicated services to the organization.
 The BYNF Youth Leadership Program is a social and personality development program of iCFDR for youths.
 The workshop program involves of organizing a minimum of four social work events on annual basis.
 That is four hours for one event, each quarter, to enable participating associates to develop communication and leadership skills through practical experience and earn certification.
 The program is open to all associate who is a volunteer or representative of BYNF.
 This program is designed to help associates to identify, reflect and improve their competencies (skills and behaviours) through personal counseling while helping the society around.
 It is an ideal program for self motivated, dynamic, socially conscious and non- political youths, as it is structured to help improve personally and professionally and contribute back to society.
 The Youth Forum enables enhancing multiple skills such as resource, time, team management and at the same time making you a better human being.
 All the associates stand a chance to earn yearly leadership awards: Bronze, Silver and Gold.
-Once the membership as associate is confirmed with BYNF, and responsibilities and activities are taken up seriously, each associate is eligible for the … Continue reading
+Once the membership as associate is confirmed with BYNF, and responsibilities and activities are taken up seriously, each associate is eligible … Continue reading

 iCFDR has initiated to launch a campaign to connect youth of the nation – students, professionals and self-employed.
 The new forum, Bharatiya Yuva Netritva Forum – BYNF (Indian Youth Leadership Forum), aims to connect youth of India for their personal and professional growth and also contribute to society’s welfare and nation building. iCFDR would act as guiding organisation to establish the forum and its activities.